rycolos/Fitness-Tracker-Pipeline/README.md

 ### Google Sheet
 Originally, I was inputting data into a Google Sheet and intended to load that automatically into RDS.
 Unfortunately, I am deprecating this method as Google makes auth against a private sheet too cumbersome to manage.

-## Transform
+## Transformation and Monitoring
 Transformation is run daily at 0600 UTC on an EC2 instance.
+Monitoring is configured via (healthchecks.io)[https://healthchecks.io].
+Simple logging is configured as part of the run script.
-`0 6 * * * /home/ubuntu/fitness-tracker-pipeline/infra/scripts/run.sh`
+`0 6 * * * /home/ubuntu/fitness-tracker-pipeline/infra/scripts/run.sh && curl -fsS -m 10 --retry 5 -o /dev/null https://hc-ping.com/UUID`

 ### dbt run
 `dbt snapshot --profiles-dir=profiles`